tomtaozhou/ubi_temperature-humidity-measuring-device/README.md

-# Ubi-house Temperature Humidity Measuring Device
+# Ubi-House Temperature Humidity Measuring Device

 This repository contains the Arduino code for the Ubi-House temperature and humidity measuring device.
 The device utilizes the ESP8266 microcontroller and the WEMOS SHT3X sensor to monitor environmental conditions.
 Once measured, the data is sent to a specified WordPress site.